MANOJGB01/NiroggyanAppointment/README.md

 # NirogGyan Frontend Assignment

-A responsive healthcare appointment booking web application built using React.js and static JSON data.
+A responsive healthcare appointment booking web application built using React.js and static data.
 This app allows users to explore doctor profiles, check availability, and book appointments in a simple, intuitive interface.

 ---